-- A. How the landowner plans to treat a farm unit; - B. Which best management practices the landowners plans to install to treat undesirable conditions; and - C. The schedule for applying those Best Management Practices.
+- a.
+How the landowner plans to treat a farm unit; - b.
+Which best management practices the landowners plan to install to treat undesirable conditions; and - c.
+The schedule for applying for those Best Management Practices.

-SPECIES IN NEED OF CONSERVATION - Those fish and wildlife whose continued existence as part of the State's resources are in question and which may be designated by regulation by the Secretary of Natural Resources as in need of conservation pursuant to the requirements of Natural Resources Article §§ 10-2A-06 and 4-2A-03, Annotated Code of Maryland.
+SPECIES IN NEED OF CONSERVATION - Those fish and wildlife whose continued existence as part of the State's resources are in question and which may be designated by regulation by the Secretary of Natural Resources as in need of conservation pursuant to the requirements of Natural Resources Article §§ 10-2A-06 and 4-2A-03, Annotated Code of Maryland or COMAR 08.03.08.